Filesystem

 tempdir()

-, USERPROFILE'.
-In all other operating systems, tempdir() uses the first environment variable found in the ordered list of TMPDIR, TMP, TEMP, and TEMPDIR.
-If nothing is found, the path `"/tmp"
+Gets the path of the temporary directory.
+On Windows, tempdir() uses the first environment variable found in the ordered list TMP, TEMP, USERPROFILE.
+On all other operating systems, tempdir() uses the first environment variable found in the ordered list TMPDIR, TMP, TEMP, and TEMPDIR.
+If none of these are found, the path "/tmp" is used.

 #